JKSquires/apcsa-cityscape-lab/README.md

 # apcsa-cityscape-lab
 A lab in my AP Computer Science class where we had to design, build, and animate a city using different classes.

+**Note: if you are a student looking to swipe this code for yourself, don't :)** (although, feel free to take inspiration from it; we can all help each other learn and grow!)

 ![gif of the cityscape animation](image.gif)

 ---